KayserLab/PhysiLearning/Readme.md

 pip install -e .
 ```

-You will also need to install ZMQ cpp library.
+You will also need to install ZMQ cpp library for physicell environment to work.
 On Ubuntu:
 ```bash
 sudo apt-get install libzmq-dev
 ```